dotnet/Silk.NET/documentation/structure-chaining/managed-chaining.md

 themselves 'loose', that is they only require types to be `IChainable` rather than requiring the stricter constraints that prevent unrelated chain elements being added, or used as the start of a chain.

-You cannot create or change the lenght of a chain save through static methods, and the preferred versions do include the tighter constraints.
+You cannot create or change the length of a chain save through static methods, and the preferred versions do include the tighter constraints.
 For conciseness we do only show the default methods below, but we indicate where an `*Any` overload is available in the titles.